magv/ratracer/README.md

   performance especially with many threads, but comes at the price of higher memory usage.

-  This command uses the FireFly library for the reconstruction.
+  This command uses the FireFly library for the reconstruction;
+  `--factor-scan`, `--shift-scan`, and `--bunches` are FireFly parameters.

 * **reconstruct0** [`--to`=*filename*] [`--threads`=*n*]